Asyno/TariffCreator/README.md

 <br />
 <h2>How-to update</h2>
-New Versions will always be released here.
+New Versions will always be released here.<br />
-1. After downloading the install package, the installer need to be located in the folder of the first installation.
+1. After downloading the install package, the installer need to be located in the folder of the first installation.<br />
 2. The Setup will update the Software.

 <br />